 Optos Retinal Imaging at The Eye Institute of Wyoming, P.C.

 If you're like most of the people who make a point of getting regular comprehensive eye exams, the pupil dilation that precedes a retinal evaluation is your least favorite part of the process.
 But there's no getting around the fact that viewing the inside of the eye is critical for catching serious eye diseases early.
-That's why our optometrist, Dr. Day, wants you to know about an easy, dilation-free alternative to traditional methods -- the Optos retinal imaging technology we offer here at The Eye Institute of Wyoming, P.C.
+That's why our optometrists, Dr. Day adn Dr. Back, want you to know about an easy, dilation-free alternative to traditional methods -- the Optos retinal imaging technology we offer here at The Eye Institute of Wyoming, P.C.

 Why Viewing the Retina Is So Important

 Every comprehensive eye exam should include a detailed evaluation of the retina and other interior structures of the eye.
 By viewing these structures as carefully as possible, our optometrist can detect even the smallest signs of a potentially serious problem, from optic nerve damage to retinal abnormalities that may indicate macular degeneration, diabetic retinopathy or ocular tumors.
 The importance of this step becomes particularly clear when you consider that some causes of permanent vision loss and blindness may cause destruction for years without giving you any warning that they're even there.

 The traditional method for viewing the retina requires dilation of the pupils, which creates a wide enough opening for most of the retina to be examined.
 Unfortunately, pupil dilation tends to cause blurred vision and extreme light sensitivity for hours afterward; certain individuals may be even be allergic to the dilating eye drops.
 This may lead people to refuse pupil dilation, making a comprehensive eye exam much less effective at diagnosing retinal diseases.